simone-di-paolo/open-slider/README.md

 *   **Vite-Powered:** Leverages the speed and efficiency of Vite for development.
 *   **Accessible:** Built with accessibility in mind, ensuring usability for all.
 * **Dynamic slides:** You can pass any number of slides and it will render.
-* **Default Slides:** If you pass an empty array of slides, it will show some default slides.

 ## Tech Stack